mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 # Snapshot Engine

-A Helm chart for creating Tezos snapshots and tarballs for faster node sync, all in kubernetes, and deploy them to a bucket with a static website.
+A Helm chart for creating Mavryk snapshots and tarballs for faster node sync, all in kubernetes, and deploy them to a bucket with a static website.

 Check out [xtz-shots.io](xtz-shots.io) for an example.